vitalyruhl/intouch-language/README.md

 <br>

 - **Syntax-highlighting**
-  - no issues
+  - No issues
   - Futures planned
     - Add code checker for some errors in code

 <br>

 - **Snippets**
-  - no issues
+  - No issues
-  - no futures planned
+  - No futures planned

 <br>
 <br>